-This guide will fill in you in on apprenticeship interview questions and what you can expect.
+This guide will fill you in on apprenticeship interview questions and what you can expect.

 You’ve nailed your apprenticeship application and now you’ve been invited to an interview.
 You’re probably feeling many mixed emotions… From excitement to worry, happiness and nervousness!
 But don’t worry, those feelings are all completely normal.

 Here is a guide to help you take a step closer to securing your dream apprenticeship.
-This guide covers:
+We cover:

 What Apprenticeship Interview Questions Might You Be Asked?

 This is often one of the most dreaded questions in an interview.
 It can be easy to share too little information about yourself and then on the other side of the scale you can share too much and ramble on.